-As part of our ongoing commutment to nuture talent and work with local students in line with our CSR strategy, GeoSLAM have had a busy month visiting both Nottingham University and Nottingham Trent University to take part in careers fairs.
+As part of our ongoing commitment to nurture talent and work with local students in line with our CSR strategy, GeoSLAM have had a busy month visiting both Nottingham University and Nottingham Trent University to take part in careers fairs.

 First was the Internships and Placement Fair at the University of Nottingham in their newly refurbished Student Union, the Portland Building.

-HR Manager Rachael Handley and Global Marketing and Communications Executive Harriet Brewitt went along to the event to speak to potential interns and graduates of the future; giving them a flavour of SLAM technology as well as discussing life after university.
+HR Manager Rachael Handley and a Global Marketing and Communications Executive went along to the event to speak to potential interns and graduates of the future; giving them a flavour of SLAM technology as well as discussing life after university.

-Rachael and Harriet were joined by James Whalley, alumnus of Univeristy of Nottingham; having gained a First Class MPhys in Theoretical Physics last year, James joined GeoSLAM as a Junior Software Engineer following a successful internship with us.
+Rachael and Harriet were joined by James Whalley, alumnus of University of Nottingham; having gained a First Class in Theoretical Physics last year, James joined GeoSLAM as a Junior Software Engineer following a successful internship with us.

 Outside the Portland Building, University of Nottingham